Why Blue Light Is Messing With Your Sleep — And What to Do About It

 - Take carotenoid supplements: Your eyes need macular carotenoids — pigments that act as antioxidants — to protect them from junk light.
 Carotenoids lutein, zeaxanthin, and astaxanthin work together to protect the retina and reduce oxidative stress caused by blue light.
 That’s why I choose to supplement with Eye Armor, which is full of vision-protecting carotenoids and antioxidants.

-- Increase your exposure to high-quality light sources: Make sure you spend some time outdoors in the sun to balance your exposure to artificial junk light.
+- Increase your exposure to high-quality light sources: Make sure you spend some time outdoors in the sun every day to balance your exposure to artificial junk light.
 Invest in some simple LED red bulbs, or switch to halogen lamps if possible.
 Another way to increase your healthy light exposure is to sit in an infrared sauna.
 These are simple ways to boost your energy and mental performance.

 Sign-up for the Bulletproof mailing list and receive the latest news and updates!